Jake Brown (skateboarder): Awards

 Transworld Skateboarding magazine named Brown the "Vert Skater of the Year" for its 2005 awards ceremony.

 Contest history

-For the LG Action Sports contest series, Brown won the "half-pipe" ramp comp in Beijing, China in 2004 and placed 2nd in Paris, France in 2005.
+For the LG Action Sports contest series, Brown won the half-pipe ramp competition in Beijing, China in 2004 and placed 2nd in Paris, France in 2005.

 Brown has won five medals in the X-Games competitions, two of which are gold medals.
 He attained medals in the Big Air event every year from 2006 to 2010.
 Brown explained in 2012 that skateboarders whose primary discipline is vert ramp skateboarding must compete in contests to maintain a career, as "there's no real market for a vert skater who doesn't do contests, so you can't really just get paid to go out and film video parts."

 Influence

 Brown has received praise from successful, longtime skateboarders such as Way and Bob Burnquist.
 In August 2013, Way stated:

 It's not about how hard he [Brown] can fall; he's one of the guys out there that's innovating.
 He's progressing the sport.
 He's on the cutting edge in that small group of guys that moves the meter ...
 He's someone that matters to this sport.
 The entire world of skateboarding respects Jake ...
 Jake is one of the few guys on the skate ramp that I look up to.
 He's one of those guys that motivate me.
 He's a guy that I look to and think, "What's Jake doing?"
 That's inspiring.
 Jake is one of the most innovative guys I've ever seen on the ramp ...
 He's a guy that matters to the progression and the relevance of the sport.
 He has global respect amongst the industry.

 Burnquist, who owns one of the two permanent MegaRamps in existence as of August 2013, provided additional praise:

 Even if Jake Brown hadn't won any X Games medals ever, and he does, he has six and a couple golds, it doesn't matter because he's a giant in skateboarding.
 He's one of those guys that's not just a competition guy, he progresses.
 He's been one of my favourites for a long time.
 His approach to skateboarding, his style, his personality, he's just unique.
 There's no one like him.